Samjean50/EC2-instance/README.md

 ### Conclusion

-By following these steps, you have successfully created, connected to, and configured an AWS EC2 instance.
-This Linux server can now be used for hosting applications, managing cloud-based workloads, and running development environments.
+I have successfully created, connected to, and configured an AWS EC2 instance.
+This server can now be used for hosting applications, managing cloud-based workloads, and running development environments.
 Ensuring security and proper configurations will help maintain a reliable cloud-based server setup.